 The symbolism of the pelican originates from Medieval Europe where the mother pelican’s devotion and attentiveness is to the extent of providing her own blood for her young when no other food is available.
 Within Christianity this imagery became a symbol of the passion of Jesus and of the Eucharist.
 The Pelican symbolises Jesus our Redeemer, the One who gives His life for our redemption.

 You can assist the Pelican Foundation by making a donation or bequest or by becoming a regular donor.
 Contributions to the Foundation will help to increase the capacity of the Board to fund additional projects and facilitate community engagement.

 Applying for a grant

 Grants will only be made available to individuals or groups from within the Diocese who are endorsed by their parish council or governing body.

-- Grants will not be made available for capital projects such as building renovations, to fund parish budget deficits, both real and de-facto, or to fund stipends of incumbents.
+- Grants will generally not be made available for capital projects such as building renovations; to fund parish budget deficits; or to maintain ‘business as usual’ ministry.